seijin-kobayashi/cocoa/README.md

 # COCOA

-Code accompanying the paper [Would I have gotten that reward?
-Long-term credit assignment by counterfactual contribution analysis](https://github.com/seijin-kobayashi/cocoa).
+Code accompanying the NeurIPS 2023 spotlight paper [Would I have gotten that reward?
+Long-term credit assignment by counterfactual contribution analysis](Would I have gotten that reward?
+Long-term credit assignment by counterfactual contribution analysis).

 ## Dependencies